cabalmail/cabal-infra/docs/registrar.md

 * [Namecheap](https://www.namecheap.com/support/knowledgebase/article.aspx/767/10/how-to-change-dns-for-a-domain/)
 * [Network Solutions](https://customerservice.networksolutions.com/prweb/PRAuth/webkm/help/article/KC-454/networksolutions)

-It can take up to a day though experience suggests that it often only a few minutes.
+It can take up to a day for your changes to become active, though experience suggests that it often is complete after only a few minutes.
+You can check whether your changes have been implemented by looking up your domain in [the whois database](https://lookup.icann.org/).